Towards Embedding Dynamic Personas in Interactive Robots: Masquerading Animated Social Kinematics (MASK): Proposed Method

 \subsection{Non-Verbal Cues}

 \method~employs non-verbal communication for human-robot interaction, with users interacting with the robot through body poses ($p$).
 As such, we examine non-verbal cues generated by non-verbal cues (presented in Table~\ref{tab:cues}) to drive the interaction.
-Human nonverbal cues (observations $o(p)$) are defined as elements that form the observation space ($\mathcal{O}$), encompassing all possible combinations of each observation element.
+Human non-verbal cues (observations $o(p)$) are defined as elements; e.g., number of raised hands, distance between human and robot, is human gazing at the robot, and hand velocity.
+These elements form the observation space ($\mathcal{O}$), encompassing all possible combinations of each observation element.
 Robots' reactions utilize a discrete set of generated motions and facial expressions, which is the state space ($\mathcal{S}$), also presented in Table~\ref{tab:cues}.
+The state compromises the 156 possible combinations of 13 different motions and 12 different facial expressions.